 My dog Georgie is a terrier, and she has been a “sinner” ever since we adopted her from the SPCA two years ago.
 She barks at male joggers, refuses to come when called if a squirrel is within a five mile radius, and barks when passersby look at the house (you should hear her when they have the nerve to knock on the front door!).

 And she has a mild-to-severe stomach problems that took me almost two years to solve.
 Of course, this isn’t a sin, it’s just a pain for us both.

 What Causes Gurgling Stomach Problems in Dogs?

-I googled “stomach problems in dogs” until the cows came home, but found nothing helpful.
+I searched online for “stomach problems in dogs” but found nothing helpful.
 So, since I solved Georgie’s tummy troubles, I thought I’d better share my tips!
 I hope they help you figure out what’s causing your dog’s stomach gurgling, diarrhea, or lack of appetite.

 Sometimes, gurgling tummy noises can indicate a serious illness such as cancer or intestinal bowel disease.
 Other times, stomach problems are the result of something your dog ate (or killed.
 Georgie is a terrier who kills squirrels, and that can cause all sorts of intestinal problems.)

 Remember that dogs can have “human” stomach problems

 I took Georgie to the veterinarian several times, and we decided she probably has IBS (irritable bowel syndrome).
 Or, perhaps she even has IBD (irritable bowel disease).
 I figured this out by searching the internet for “dog’s bloody stool” and “dog not eating.”